Generalized Bayesian Multidimensional Scaling and Model Comparison: Simulation Studies

 \section{Simulation Studies}

 The primary objective of the simulation studies is to evaluate the performance of various models under diverse data structures.
 We compared several candidate models, denoted as $\mathcal{M}_{g}^{\mathcal{D}}$, where $g$ represents the model distribution for dissimilarities and $\mathcal{D}$ is the dissimilarity metric used during estimation.
 We examined three experimental settings: one with known underlying dimensions, one with skewed errors, and the other with outliers.
-We also conducted a runtime analysis to compare the computation costs of various candidate models using both the proposed annealed SMC algorithm and the MCMC algorithm introduced in \cite{oh2001bayesian}.
+We also conducted a runtime analysis to compare the computation costs of various candidate models using both the proposed annealed SMC algorithm and the MCMC algorithm introduced in \citet{oh2001bayesian}.
 To maintain comparability between the two Bayesian methods, we kept a consistent computational budget.
 Initially, the annealed SMC was executed with $K$ particles, and the number of iterations was recorded.
 Subsequently, we equitably allocated this computational budget to MCMC by setting the number of MCMC iterations equal to the product of the annealed SMC iterations and the number of particles.
-For the implementation of the MCMC algorithm in \cite{oh2001bayesian}, we utilized the available R package BayMDS by \cite{oh2022baymds}, which implements the truncated Gaussian model.
+For the implementation of the MCMC algorithm in \citet{oh2001bayesian}, we utilized the available R package BayMDS by \citet{oh2022baymds}, which implements the truncated Gaussian model.

-We established the values for the prior parameters by utilizing empirical Bayes methods, following the recommendations outlined in \cite{oh2001bayesian}.
+We established the values for the prior parameters by utilizing empirical Bayes methods, following the recommendations outlined in \citet{oh2001bayesian}.
 For the prior of $\sigma^2$, we chose $a = 5$ and $b = SSR/m$ obtained from CMDS.
 For the prior of $\psi$, we chose $c = -2$ and $d = 2$.
 For the hyperprior of $\lambda_k$, we set $\alpha = 1/2$ and $\beta_k = \frac{1}{2}v_k^{(0)}/n$, where $v_k^{(0)}/n$ is the sample variance of the $k$th coordinate of $\textbf{X}$ from CMDS.
 For the mixing distribution of $\zeta_{i,j}$, we used degrees of freedom $\nu = 5$.
+The variance parameter for the reference distribution of the initial latent variables $\textbf{x}_{i}$ is set to $\rho = 0.01$.
 These parameter values deliver satisfactory results in the simulation studies, and the same values of the prior parameters are used in all examples unless otherwise specified.